grapa-dev/grapa/docs-src/docs/sys/net.md

 **Parameters:**
 - `url`: Server URL to bind to (e.g., ":8080", "localhost:12345", "https://:8443")
-- `messageHandler`: Lambda function called for each received message
+- `messageHandler`: Function called for each received message
-- `connectHandler`: Lambda function called when a new connection is established (optional)
+- `connectHandler`: Function called when a new connection is established (optional)
 - `count`: Number of concurrent listeners (currently fixed to 1, but the system handles multiple connections per listener)

 **Handler Parameters:**